aws/amazon-ec2-metadata-mock/README.md

 This project attempts to bridge these gaps by providing mocks for **most** of these metadata categories.
 The mock responses are designed to replicate those from the actual instance metadata service for accurate, local testing.

 # Major Features
-- Emulate Spot Instance Interruption (ITN) events
+- Simulate Spot Instance Interruption (ITN) & EC2 Rebalance Recommendation events for Spot instances
 - Delay mock response from the mock serve start time
 - Configure metadata in mock responses via CLI flags, config file, env variables
 - IMDSv1 and v2 support (configurable for IMDSv2 support only)